BHATDAVOOD/java8-interview-prep/README.md

 2. Write a method to concatenate all the strings in a list using the reduce() method in the Stream API.
 3. Given a list of integers, write a method to find the Sum of all the numbers using the Stream API.
 4. Given a list of integers, write a method to find the Product of all the numbers using the Stream API.
+5. Implement a method that takes a list of strings and returns a new list containing only the unique strings in (a) alphabetical order & (b) descending order using the Stream API.

 ## Usage